randall-coding/ethereum-api-2.0/README.md

 * Tests created for transaction model and for "basic search" integration.
 Folder spec/models and spec/features.
 Rspec/Capybara used.
 * New styles added, older styles deleted.
 * Comments cleaned up and made to be concise.
-* Code is fully functional on my computer / browser (Firefox) and will be deployed on Heroku ( ).
+* Code is fully functional on my computer / browser (Firefox) and now deployed on Heroku (https://www.randallcoding.com/api/ethereum).
 * Sqlite DB used

+*Image example